Smart Energy Research and Development Facility

 The buildings are being gutted and office space created in Old Johnson for Information Technology and Geography .
 Old O'Connor will house Advancement functions such as the Foundation and Alumni Affairs.
 An alumni lounge will also be created in this building.
 The University Counseling Center will also reside in Old O'Connor.The new connector between Old Johnson and Old O'Connor that will provide a common entry for both buildings.
 Work on Old Johnson and the connector is taking place first and due for completion in late 2014.
 Old O'Connor work is estimated to wrap up in 2015.

 Old Champlain Conversion

-Asbestos abatement is underway in Old Champlain where renovations will create two classrooms.
-Former residential rooms will be converted to surge office space.
-An elevator addition is also part of the project.
+Asbestos abatement is complete in Old Champlain where renovations will create two classrooms.
+Former residential rooms will be developed for campus offices/business use.

 NAR Collegiate Center Mechanical Systems Renovation

-This project began construction in August.
+This project began construction in August and asbestos abatement and demolition are underway.
 It involves a complete renovation of the Nelson A. Rockefeller Center mechanical/HVAC systems.
 Additional work includes new ceilings, flooring, lighting and painting.
 A new classroom will be added and three exiting classrooms will be updated.
 Work is expected to be complete in March, 2015.

 Science II Laboratory Renovations

-Laboratories on the second floor of the chemistry wing of Science II will be renovated beginning Monday, May 19.
-A total of four labs will be renovated though only two will be taken off line at a time.
+Renovation of Laboratories on the second floor of the chemistry wing of Science II continues.
+A total of four labs are being renovated though only two at a time will be taken off line.
 Work involves asbestos abatement and demolition of existing facilities.
 New flooring, heating, ventilation, ceilings, power distribution, data, fume hoods and window repair and restoration is included in the scope of work.
 Completion is March, 2015.